andykirillov/andykirillov.github.io/index.md

        <h2>Samara University of Public Administration “International Market Institute”<br>Germanic Languages Department</h2>
        <h3>Director of M.A.
 Program in Linguistics</h3>
        <br><br>
-       <p.noindent>I am an Associate Professor at the Germanic Languages Department and Director of the <a href="https://imilinguistics.ru/">M.A.
+       <p class="noindent">I am an Associate Professor at the Germanic Languages Department and Director of the <a href="https://imilinguistics.ru/">M.A.
 Program in Linguistics</a> at the International Market Institute, Samara (Russia).</p>
-       <p.noindent>My research focus is on political and media linguistics, online discourse.
+       <p class="noindent">My research focus is on political and media linguistics, online discourse.
 As a teacher, I am responsible for a range of undergraduate and graduate classes, including English, Introduction to Linguistics, General Linguistics, Media Linguistics, Sociolinguistics.</p>
-       <p.noindent>I am also an editor-in-chief of an independent online academic journal <a href="https://ltsj.online/">“Language.
+       <p class="noindent">I am also an editor-in-chief of an independent online academic journal <a href="https://ltsj.online/">“Language.
 Text.
 Society”</a> (ISSN 2687-0487), which co-hosts an international conference (LTS-Con).</p>
     </div>
 </body>
 </html>